OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-angular.md

 ---
-title: Build an Excel task pane add-in using Angular
+title: USe Angular to build an Excel task pane add-in
-description: Learn how to build a simple Excel task pane add-in by using the Office JS API and Angular. ms.date: 11/09/2020 ms.prod: excel
+description: Learn how to build a simple Excel task pane add-in by using the Office JS API and Angular. ms.date: 07/06/2021 ms.prod: excel
 localization_priority: Priority
 ---

-# Build an Excel task pane add-in using Angular
+# Use Angular to build an Excel task pane add-in

 In this article, you'll walk through the process of building an Excel task pane add-in using Angular and the Excel JavaScript API.